Bara, Ghazipur: History

 The village has a railway station known as Bara kalan station.
 During Mughals the Bara was also a trade centre because of its distance from the ganga river.
 An old port in Bara was built in the early 1600s.
 Bara witnessed the Battle of Chausa, a military engagement between the Mughal Emperor Humayun, and the Pathan Sher Shah Suri, fought on 26 June 1539, 2 km away.

-Historical Population of Bara
+Historical population of Bara

-Before 1857 many soldiers of Kamsaar Raj with their family also lived at Bara but later many of them migrated to Bihar or cities from the village because of which population of Bara and Dildarnagar Kamsar decreased.

 Agriculture

 Agriculture is the main employment in the village.
 More than 2500 acres of land are used for agriculture.
 All kinds of machinery like tractors, combine harvesters, balers etc. are used in the village.
 The village has a good water supply for irrigation purposes.
 Most people have their own tube wells or other things for irrigation.
 The village is near to Dildarnagar and Chausa which are some of the main markets for agriculture.
 The village is surrounded by two river name as Karmanasa and Ganges.
 The soil of the village is good for farming.
 All kinds of crops which are grown in Purvanchal and Buxar district are grown in the village.

 Watermelon is grown at a large scale in the village as Ganges river passes about 4.8 kilometres from the village.
 The village has many ponds.